Vikento/MyShopBlock/README.md

    It is possible to personnalize the table : name the table, the base and the fields.
 Some of the table and field name have to be configurated directly in the code.

-  Before to start : there are two different table very important for the management of the stock : **"Inventory List"** and **"Storage activities"**
+  Before to start : there are two different table very important for the management of the stock : **"Inventory List"** and **"Storage Activities"**

    - "Inventory List" : list all the items existing in the stock.

-   - "Storage activities" : is the list of movement of all the items.
+   - "Storage Activities" : is the list of movement of all the items.
 It can be received or delivery.

 ### 3. Installation and configuration of your block